What is Web3.js?

 Anyblock

 Anyblock is another blockchain analytics platform.
 It provides access to indexed blockchain data for quick and accurate analytics.
+Use Anyblock when:- You need quick and easy access to indexed blockchain data.

 - You’re carrying out blockchain analytics.